cytomining/DeepProfiler-handbook/_sources/docs/06-profiling.md

 4. AGP (F-actin cytoskeleton, Golgi, plasma membrane)
 5. Mito (Mitochondria)
 ```
+The expected shape of the image is `128x128x5`.

 To run an experiment, an experiment folder should be created manually in `/outputs/`, for example  `/outputs/experiment/`
 and then create a checkpoint folder `/outputs/experiment/checkpoint/`.
 The model should be copied into this folder.
 After it, the usage of the model does not differ from self-trained models, a configuration example: